Fossils

 [personal profile] mdlbear

-Philosophical Questions: Intelligence
+Philosophical Questions: Miracles

 ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)